 While all ABCO Transportation trucks are equipped with ELDs, transmitting ELD driver logs to officers during traffic stops warrants explanation.

 ELD Mandate Requires Drivers Provide Logs to Officers

 Industry expert Annette Sandberg examined aspects of the federal government’s ELD mandate during a conference with FleetOwner, an online information source for fleet leaders.
 Sandberg was an administrator for the Federal Motor Carrier Safety Administration and deputy administrator for the U.S. Department of Transportation’s National Highway Traffic Safety Administration.

-Once the mandate goes into effect in December 2017, drivers must demonstrate to enforcement officers that their trucks are compliant with mandate requirements.
+Drivers must demonstrate to enforcement officers that their trucks are compliant with mandate requirements.

 “The ELD rule requires certain transfer capabilities for all devices.
 An ELD provider must decide which type of transfer capability they will have,” Sandberg said.

 - Peer-to-Peer Transfer (Local Transfer): This requires the ELD (or logs) manufacturer to have both Bluetooth and USB 2.0 available